| Sue Skoglund, EditorValerie Reid, Webmaster

 present and potential threats.
 This article will address some of the

+issues concerning one of such threats: bioterrorism.
 The first of these issues that begs notice

 is the necessity of differentiating between "biological